Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures

 The above identity immediately implies for the Kernels defined by \eqref{def-Kn-ruelle} that

-As we mentioned before, we refer to the above set of identities as compatibility conditions for the family of probability kernels $(K_n)_{n\in\mathbb{N}}$ or simply DLR equations.
-Similar kernels are also considered in \cite{MR1783787} but here we are working with a dynamical system that may have uncountable many elements in the preimage of any point.
+We refer to the above set of identities as compatibility conditions for the family of probability kernels $(K_n)_{n\in\mathbb{N}}$ or simply DLR equations.
+Similar kernels are also considered in \cite{MR1783787}, but here we are working with a dynamical system that may have uncountable many elements in the preimage of any point.